Slack Outgoing Webhooks Integration Guide

 - Click “Save”

-You have successfully completed the Slack Outgoing WebHooks Integration.
-Now PagerTree will create an incident any time a message starts with trigger words and are on the specified channels.
+You have successfully completed the Slack Outgoing Webhooks Integration.
+Now PagerTree will create an alert any time a message starts with trigger words and are on the specified channels.
 If you have any questions please contact email@example.com